wp-pwa/worona-dashboard/README.md

 ----

-Finally, run `npm run install` (not `npm install`) to install all the dependencies of each core module.
+Finally, run `npm run install:all` (not `npm install`) to install all the dependencies of each core module.

 ```bash
 npm run install